sibailaj/CS290-Assignment1/bio.md

 Programming Background:
 My programming experience dates back to when I was 12 and began programming in BASIC.
 I had a high school level textbook and spent countless hours reading it and writing games and simple programs.
 I did some programming in MATLAB at UC Davis, which was mainly used for solving engineering problems.
 Finally, I have C++ experience after taking CS 161 and 162.

+My favorite project in CS 161/162 was the final project for 161.
+I decided on writing a football simulation where the user is a coach and they would call offensive plays against the computer.
+I also enjoyed the Game of Life project from 162.